progys/figure-intersection/README.md

 #Figure Intersection quiz

 ##About
 I wrote this program for the Java developer job interview.
-Requirements there provided, I chose technologies.
+Requirements there provided, I chose technologies and implemented it.
 Added this project to keep it as reference for myself.

 ##Prerequisities to run program